 What is Adana Kebab?

-Adana kebab is a Turkish meal of seasoned ground lamb or beef on skewers grilled over a pit of hot coals as is tradition.
-The name comes from the city of Adana in southern Turkey, but it’s a famous dish all over Turkey, especially in Turkish restaurants.
+Adana kebabs feature seasoned ground lamb or beef on skewers grilled over a pit of hot coals as is tradition.
+The name comes from the city of Adana in southern Turkey, but it’s a famous dish all over Turkey, especially in restaurants.

 Ingredients You’ll Need

-- Lamb: Use one pound of ground lamb meat to form the kebabs.
-For the most authentic Adana kebab tarifi (Grilled Turkish Kebab), ask a butcher to chop the meat from around the ribs of a grass-fed male lamb.
-You can also visit a local Middle Eastern grocery store or halal market.
+- Lamb: Use one pound of ground lamb to form the kebabs.
+If you prefer an authentic Adana kebab tarifi, ask the butcher to cut the meat from around the ribs of a grass-fed male lamb or visit a local Middle Eastern grocery store or halal market.

-- Spices: Season the ground lamb mixture with kosher salt, ground cumin, Urfa pepper flakes, and tangy sumac.
-Sumac is a popular spice found online and in health stores.
-The ground sumac berries provide a bright, almost lemony flavor.
+- Spices: Season the ground lamb mixture with kosher salt, ground cumin, Urfa pepper flakes, and ground sumac.

 Additions and Substitutions

-- Turkish spices can be difficult to come by here in the U.S. (depending on where you live).
-You can use one teaspoon of red pepper flakes and two teaspoons of smoked paprika or ground Aleppo pepper instead of Urfa pepper flakes for a similar flavor.
-Some recipes for Adana kabob call for a small amount of red pepper paste called biber salçası instead of pepper flakes.
-However, there isn’t a good substitute for sumac.
-It has a one-of-a-kind flavor.
+- Spice up the meal.
+I recommend using one teaspoon of red pepper flakes and two teaspoons of smoked paprika or ground Aleppo pepper instead of the Urfa pepper flakes.
+Some recipes for Adana kabob call for a small amount of a red pepper paste called biber salçası.

-- Include finely chopped onions or fresh herbs like parsley or cilantro in the ground kebab mixture.
+- Experiment with mix-ins.
+Incorporate finely chopped onions or fresh herbs like parsley or cilantro into the ground kebab mixture.

-You will need a mixing bowl, wide metal skewers, and a rimmed baking sheet to make this easy Adana kebab tarifi, whether you make them in the oven or on a gas grill or charcoal grill.
+Prepare this easy Adana kebab tarifi with a mixing bowl, wide metal skewers, and a rimmed baking sheet– whether cooking them in the oven or on the grill.
 You can also use damp wooden skewers if you bake the kebabs in the oven.

-I also prefer using a stand mixer with a paddle attachment to knead the ground lamb mixture, but I recommend adding a splash of water if you choose to do so.
-Process until the mixture starts sticking to the bowl.
-Using a mixer isn’t necessary, but it gives the kebabs a perfect sticky texture to secure the meat to the skewers.
+I prepare to knead the ground lamb mixture using my stand mixer with the paddle attachment.
+It’s a complete game-changer!
+All you need to do is add the meat and a splash of water.
+Process on medium speed until the mixture starts sticking to the bowl.
+You don’t need a stand mixer to knead the ground lamb, but it gives the kebabs a perfect sticky texture to secure the meat to the skewers.

 How to Make this Adana Kebab Tarifi